 Local governments have an important role and are a critical partner in BC for invasive species management, in a unique position to turn the tide of the impacts of invasive species within their jurisdictions.
 Thankfully, in BC, there are many levels of partners and growing resources to address invasive species issues.
 This section provides important information, tools and networking for local governments in BC to become increasingly successful in this important work.

 A cross-agency provincial government committee formed in 2005 called the Inter-Ministry Invasive Species Working Group (IMISWG).
 Read more...

-The management of invasive species continues to improve, thanks to the dedication, passion, and hard work of the 12 independent, regional committees in BC.
+The management of invasive species continues to improve, thanks to the dedication, passion, and hard work of independent, regional invasive species organizations across BC.